Range, Endurance, and Optimal Speed Estimates for Multicopters: Range, Endurance and Optimal Speed

 \subsection{Algorithm and Example}

-The full algorithm to calculate the range, endurance, and optimal speed for multicopters is summarized below.
-As an example, let us apply it to the commercially available DJI Mavic 2 Quadcopter\footnote{\url{https://www.dji.com/ch/mavic-2/info\#specs}}.
-Its specifications are summarized in Table~\ref{tab:DJIMavic2}.
+The full algorithm to calculate the range, endurance, and optimal speed for multicopters is summarized below. \review{This algorithm has been applied to six different commercially available drones.
+The specifications of the vehicles and the results are summarized in Table~\ref{tab:range_commercial}.
+The calculated performances closely match the manufacturers' specifications.
+As an example, let us consider the DJI Mavic 3 Quadcopter. }

 \begin{enumerate} \item Calculate the induced velocity at hover using (\ref{eq:v_ind_h}) and the power consumption at hover using (\ref{eq:hover_power}).
 For the DJI drone, we get